enonic/app-superhero-blog/README.md

 Comprehensive documentation for this module is being created.

 * TODO: Write documentation and insert link
-* TODO: Find the CSS bug that causes the part and layout names to display wrong when you add them.
 * TODO: Finish the date meta data in various parts.
 * TODO: Finish the dynamic classes and IDs in various parts.
 * TODO: Create the tag cloud part
+* TODO: Create the monthly archives part.
 * TODO: Create the Meta part with login/out and stuff.
 * TODO: Create the RSS page.
 * TODO: Finish the comments part.